superyang713/docs/webapp_deployment.md

   ```
 * Now that Gunicorn is up and running, it is listening to the socket and
   processing the traffic that is passed to the socket.
 So we need to config
-  config Nginx to pass traffic to the socket.
+  Nginx to pass traffic to the socket.

 ### Step 11: Config Nginx
 * Start by creating and opening a new server block in Nginx's sites-available